n0raitor/manjaro-post-installer/step-1/manjaro-post-install-step-1.md

   * Use Local Mirrors in Sessings
   * Update your System

-* Open Gnome Add Folder and Add all not needed default apps to a folder (or do this in the app overview)
+* (optional) Open Gnome Add Folder and Add all not needed default apps to a folder (or do this in the app overview)

 * reboot your system and continue on *step 2*